Boeing 777X: Order history

+2013–2016

 On September 19, 2013, Lufthansa became the first airline to select the 777X when it placed an order for 34 777-9 airliners, but the order was later changed to 20 firm orders and 14 options.
 This was followed in May 2022 with an announcement for an order of seven 777-8 Freighters destined for Lufthansa Cargo operations.

-In December 2013, Hong Kong-based Cathay Pacific ordered 21 777-9 airliners with deliveries expected from 2021, they will now not join Cathay's fleet before 2025.
+In December 2013, Hong Kong-based Cathay Pacific ordered 21 777-9 airliners with deliveries expected from 2021, but they will now not join Cathay's fleet before 2025.

-In July 2014, Emirates, the launch customer, finalized its order for 150 777X aircraft, consisting of 115 777-9s and 35 777-8s.
+In July 2014, Emirates finalized its order for 150 777X aircraft, consisting of 115 777-9s and 35 777-8s.
 On July 16, Qatar Airways finalized its order for 50 777-9 aircraft, with purchase rights for 50 more 777-9s.
 On July 31, Japan's All Nippon Airways finalized an order for 20 Boeing 777-9s.

-In December 2016, Iran Air signed an agreement with Boeing that includes 15 777-9 aircraft, but this agreement was effectively cancelled when the United States withdrew from the Iran Nuclear Deal in May 2018.
+In December 2016, Iran Air signed an agreement with Boeing that included 15 777-9 aircraft, but this agreement was effectively cancelled when the United States withdrew from the Iran Nuclear Deal in May 2018.

+2017–2019

 In February 2017, Singapore Airlines signed a letter of intent with Boeing for 20 777-9 and 19 787-10 airliners; this was firmed in June 2017.
 In June 2017, the three Persian Gulf carriers (Emirates, Etihad Airways and Qatar Airways) held 235 orders, % of the 340 commitments, which were less financially secure than previously.
 Etihad's widespread investing strategy had backfired as it reduced feed sources, making it harder to fill the orders for the 777X.
 Emirates' demand had been slowing and it was considering deferral of deliveries, having the smallest sovereign wealth fund backing of the Gulf carriers.
 Qatar Airways was facing economic concerns and was suffering from a diplomatic crisis with its neighbors.

 After a nearly $2 billion loss in 2016, Etihad had to cut routes and shrink its fleet and thus is considering canceling or deferring its orders, preferring to incur cancellations penalties rather than recurring losses from overcapacity.
 On February 14, 2019, it was reported that Etihad would take only 6 of the 25 777X airliners it had originally ordered.